Angela loves non-toxic living and markets for an online store where she educates people about healthier living choices.

-- Next add each of the essential oils, 30 drops of melaleuca oil, 15 drops each of lavender, lemon, and eucalyptus.
-Make sure to use a high quality of each oil to assure safety of mixture.
+- Next, add each of the essential oils, 30 drops of melaleuca oil, and 15 drops each of lavender, lemon, and eucalyptus.
+Make sure to use high-quality of each oil to ensure the mixture's safety.

 - Close the spray bottle and mix by rolling in the palms of your hand.
-May need to mix prior to each use if you notice separation.
+You may need to mix before each use if you notice separation.

 What Makes This Better than Lysol

-By using the fresh fragrance of essential oils and the mild scents of rubbing alcohol and hydrogen peroxide, it gives the house a pleasant gentle fragrance, as opposed to leaving the house smelling like harsh chemicals.
+Using the fresh fragrance of essential oils and the mild scents of rubbing alcohol and hydrogen peroxide gives the house a pleasant gentle fragrance, as opposed to leaving the house smelling like harsh chemicals.
 Chemicals often lead to lung irritation, headaches, and a compromised immune system.
 This combination also contains no toxins, unlike their chemical counterparts.

 Many disinfectants like Lysol or Clorox wipes contain lung irritants, which often defeats the purpose they are serving.
-People often use them to prevent viruses such as the flu and other respiratory illnesses, yet by using products that irritate their lungs and compromise their immune system makes them more susceptible when they do come in contact with the viruses.
-By using the more natural combination, it rarely causes headaches, and those who only clean with natural disinfectants often will find that they have fewer migraines.
+People often use them to prevent viruses such as the flu and other respiratory illnesses.
+However, using products that irritate their lungs and compromise their immune system makes them more susceptible when they come in contact with the viruses.
+Using the more natural combination rarely causes headaches, and those who only clean with natural disinfectants often will find that they have fewer migraines.

 Why Use Rubbing Alcohol?

-When choosing rubbing alcohol, you want to choose one that has a concentration that is at least fifty percent, although it is ideal to use one even higher in strength.
+When choosing rubbing alcohol, you want to select one with a concentration of at least fifty percent, although it is ideal to use one even higher in strength.

 Why Use Hydrogen Peroxide?

 Hydrogen peroxide is a very effective anti-bacterial.
-It kills bacteria by destroying the cell wall, which does not allow it to regenerate.
-We use a small amount of this because it kills healthy cells as well.
+It kills bacteria by destroying the cell wall, which does not allow them to regenerate.
+We use a small amount of this because it also kills healthy cells.
 Therefore, be careful using this on your skin.